 Perhaps your broadband has slowed to a crawl, the phone line’s gone again, or your bill is inexplicably high this month.
-Whatever it is you’re unhappy about you can exercise your right to complain and perhaps receive some form of compensation, or at least an apology.
+Whatever it is you’re unhappy about, you have a right to complain.
+You might even receive some form of compensation, or at least an apology.

-But for the best chance at getting a satisfactory response, there are some steps to follow, so here’s what you need to do to successfully complain about home broadband, mobile broadband or telephone services.
+Here’s what you need to do to successfully complain about home broadband, mobile broadband, or landline services.

 Troubleshoot the problem

-If it’s a technical problem, you can try tackling it yourself first.
-Most providers will offer troubleshooting tips on their help pages, or you can consult other web sites, such as our guide to troubleshooting broadband.
-Following these steps can often solve the issue, or at least narrow down a cause.
+If you’re having technical problems, you can try tackling them yourself first.
+Most providers will offer tips on their help pages, or you can consult other sites, such as our guide to troubleshooting broadband.
+Following these steps can often solve the issue, or at least narrow down what the cause is.

-If you then call technical support they are likely to begin by taking you through similar troubleshooting steps; it's easy to become frustrated at this, but they have to run through these to eliminate the most common causes before they can investigate further.
+If you then call technical support, they’ll likely start you off by taking you through the troubleshooting steps.
+That might be frustrating, but they have to run through these to eliminate the most common causes before investigating further.

-When dealing with the provider, keep a record of times and dates of calls, names, copies of correspondence, speed test records, bills and any other relevant details.
-If an issue is not resolved to your satisfaction this will be helpful should you have to escalate the complaint.
+When dealing with the provider, keep a record of the times and dates of calls.
+As well as that, names, copies of correspondence, speed test records, bills and any other relevant details can help too.
+If an issue isn’t resolved to your satisfaction, it will be helpful if you have to escalate the complaint.

 Is it a valid complaint?

-Before pursuing a complaint, you need to consider if it’s an issue that’s within the provider’s control, and that it is not a limitation or feature of the service you agreed to when joining.
+Before pursuing a complaint, you need to consider if it’s an issue that’s within the provider’s control and that it's not a limitation or feature of the service you agreed to when joining.
 This is why it’s always important to read the small print when you sign up and keep a copy that you can access to check if you’re wondering about anything.

-If your broadband complaint relates to the likes of traffic management or blocked web sites, you are unlikely to have much joy as these kinds of limitations will be spelt out in the terms and conditions.
-Though if you feel they are particularly inconvenient and you weren’t made aware of them when you signed the contract you may still have a case.
+If your broadband complaint relates to the likes of traffic management or blocked websites, you’re unlikely to have much success.
+The limitations on things like that will be spelt out in the terms and conditions.
+Though if you feel like the limits are pretty bad, and you weren’t made aware of them when you signed the contract, you may still have a case.

-Complaining about the cost of a service is unlikely to change things unless it’s significantly different to the broadband package you were initially sold.
-Though mis-selling and overcharging should be taken seriously, and you may have a right to cancel if there’s a mid-contract price rise.
+Complaining about the cost of a service is unlikely to change things unless it’s significantly different to the broadband deal you were initially sold.
+However, mis-selling and overcharging should be taken seriously, and you may have a right to cancel if there’s a mid-contract price rise.
 But only if the increase isn’t considered a reasonable rise with inflation.